bgkendall/nav-switch-mount/README.md

    For Row-to-Column matrices the diodes must be installed in the opposite direction.
  * The arrows point in the direction that the switch is actually pushed.
-This means that when viewed from the bottom, the left and right arrows indicate right and left movement respectively.
+This means that when viewed from the bottom the left and right arrows indicate right and left movement respectively.